Duco-Rumpless/Duco-Rumpless/README.md

-- 👋 Hi, I’m @Duco-Rumpless
+- 👋 Hi, I’m @Rumpless
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning web development
-- 📫 How to reach me -> Discord - Rumpless | Duco#0001
+- 📫 How to reach me -> Discord - Rumpless